 Researchers at the University of Brigham, led by Heather Flowe, have developed an Interactive Face Recognition System (I-FRS) that utilizies naturalistic 3D models of faces that enable the user to dynamically view faces from multiple angles.
 This technology greatly improves human face recognition and face-matching accuracy, compared to other methods currently used by criminal justice, border control, and law enforcement agencies.
-Read more for a video and additional information.

 I-FRS improves upon traditional methods, since police lineup photos now only show the front-on view of the criminals, but this setup, tested on 3000 volunteers, shows various angles that could help witnesses identify suspects.
 One example would be the volunteer group being shown a video of a man in his thirties who stole a woman’s handbag.
 Some were shown a video in which which the man’s face was only seen from the left, while others saw a different angle.